nxtlo/sain/README.md

 from dataclasses import dataclass, field

-# A chunk of data. the from protocol allows users to convert the chunk into bytes.
+# A chunk of data, the Into protocol allows users to convert the chunk into bytes.
 # similar to Rust's Into trait.
 @dataclass
 class Chunk(Into[bytes]):